-The extensive distribution of sweatshops in developing countries has its persuasive reason.
-The tens of factories run like sweatshops provide thousands of job positions to the over two hundred million unemployment in the world.
-And these factories also carry and improve the economy development.
-As the statistics that Kristof state in his article, China is a good example.
-“Partly because of these tens of thousands of sweatshops, China’s economy has become one of the hottest in the world.
-Indeed, if China’s 30 provinces were counted as individual countries, then the 20 fastest growing countries in the world between 1978 and 1995 would all have been Chinese.”
-(Kristof,2000,page3)
+The extensive number of sweatshops in developing countries has its persuasive reasoning.
+The tens of factories run like sweatshops provide thousands of jobs for the more than 200 million unemployed worldwide.
+These factories also improve the local economy.
+The statistics that Kristof and WuDunn (2000) stated in their New York Times article show China as a good example:

+Partly because of these tens of thousands of sweatshops, China’s economy has become one of the hottest in the world.
+Indeed, if China’s 30 provinces were counted as individual countries, then the 20 fastest growing countries in the world between 1978 and 1995 would all have been Chinese. (p.
+3)

-Most of the workers in sweatshops are from rural villages.
-Their traditional lifestyle is farming and feed themselves.
+Most workers in sweatshops are from rural villages.
+Their traditional lifestyle is farming and feeding themselves.
 They do not usually go out of the village.
-As the increasing amount of factories, more and more people from villages want to go out and have a look at the outside world since they have this opportunity.
-They can make more money compare to farming and they can bring the knowledge that they learn in cities back to home and develop their hometown.
+With the increasing number of factories, more and more people from villages want to have a look at the outside world if they have this opportunity.
+They can make more money compared to farming, and they can bring the knowledge they learn in the cities back home to develop their hometown.

-However, the jobs in sweatshops definitely are different from the work in people’s common sense.
-Poor working conditions, low wages and unequal treatments are three representative phrases that describe the workers’ life in those sweatshops.
-Thousands of workers left their hometown to work in these factories because they have to make money to feed their family.
-The workers have no other choice because most of their families had lost their farms.
-The farms are displaced by botched land-reform law and export processing zones.
-However, owners of these factories think they save the workers and provide them job opportunities.
-They think that “working inside an enclosed factory is better off than being outside.”
-But actually, workers feel wronged and indignant.
-Why these factories treat workers with contempt?
-Because they are “migrant factories”, they can move at any time as they want.
-What they bring to the developing countries are thousands of job opportunities and main force of local economy.
-So, government has to compromise.
-As the time goes, the factories have more and more power, they may have low tax or even lobby the government to loosen regulations.
-The government has to agree, because they have to be competitive with other labor zones in order to keep these factories to stay in their country.
-So, although workers are working in bad environment with low wages which are not up to standard, the government cannot regulate them.
+However, the sweatshops jobs are definitely different from the work these people are used to doing.
+Poor working conditions, low wages, and unequal treatments are three representative phrases that describe the workers’ life in the sweatshops.
+Thousands of workers left their hometowns to work in these factories because they have to make money to feed their families.
+The workers have no choice because most of their families have lost their farms.
+The farms were displaced by botched land-reform laws and export processing zones.
+The factory owner think they are saving the workers and providing them opportunities.
+They think that “working inside an enclosed factory is better off than being outside” (Author, Year, p.
+X).

+In reality, the workers feel wronged and indignant.
+These factories treat workers with contempt because they are “migrant factories”; they can move their operations any time they want.
+What they bring to developing countries are thousands of jobs and a major impact on the local economy.
+Therefore, the government has to compromise.
+As time goes on, the factories have more and more power; they may have low taxes or even lobby the government to loosen regulations.
+The government has to agree because they have to compete with other labor zones to keep these factories in their country.
+Although workers are in a bad environment with low wages that are not up to standard, the government can no longer regulate them.

-Klein discusses the problem about low wage in his article “The discarded factory”.
-Because of government’s act of connivance, workers’ wages are usually even lower than the minimum wage.
-Workers’ original intention is to make money and sent it home to seed their family.
-However, they even cannot afford their basic life in cities.
-“The problem with this theory is that the zone wages are so low that workers spend most of their pay on shared dorm rooms and transportation; the rest goes to noodles and fried rice from vendors lined up outside the gate.
-Zone workers certainly cannot dream of affording the consumer goods they produce” (Klein, 2000,page210).
+Klein (2000) discussed the problem of low wages in a chapter titled “The Discarded Factory.”
+Because of the government’s collusion, workers’ wages are usually even lower than minimum wage.
+The workers’ original intention was to make money and send it home to feed their family.
+However, they cannot afford even a basic life in the cities:

+The problem with this theory is that the zone wages are so low that workers spend most of their pay on shared dorm rooms and transportation; the rest goes to noodles and fried rice from vendors lined up outside the gate.
+Zone workers certainly cannot dream of affording the consumer goods they produce.
+(Klein, 2000, p.
+210)